taskcluster/azure-blob-storage/README.md

 ```
 The options `cacheContent` can be set to true only for DataBlockBlob because, AppendDataBlob does not support the caching
 of its content.

+Note that the `createDataBlockBlob` and `createAppendDataBlob` methods of
+`DataContainer` provide shortcuts to calling these constructors.

 ### DataBlockBlob operations